 - Commercial and Domestic Safes Supplied and Serviced in Stockport

-We are fully insured locksmiths in the Stockport area, and all our work is guaranteed.
+We are fully insured locksmiths based in the Stockport area, and all our work is guaranteed.
 Wilmslow’s Cusworth Master Locksmiths are also fully vetted by the Criminal Records Bureau (CRB) and are company members of Master Locksmiths Association and Trading Standards Registered for your peace of mind.

-Our mobile van is equipped with a wide range of locks, from 5 lever British Standard 3621 mortice locks, garage door locks, multipoint locks for PVC doors, padlocks, cylinders to key safe and door handles.
+Our van is equipped with a wide range of locks, from 5 lever British Standard 3621 mortice locks, garage door locks, multipoint locks for PVC doors, padlocks, cylinders to key safe and door handles.

 Lock brand names stocked include Adams Rite, Asec, Cardale, Chubb, Codelock, Era, Garador, Henderson, Iseo, L & F, Legge, Mila, Multilock, Squire, Unican, Union, Viro, Willenhall, Yale and Zone.

 We also offer keyed alike locks for multiple doors working from one key, master key systems, digi-locks, key safe fitting, access control or any special requirements to suit your needs.

 Professional and truly local- not a call centre